1) What maps are being updated?

 .
 5) Why is Charlotte-Mecklenburg updating its floodplain maps?

-The current maps are out of date.
-The data used to draw current floodplain maps was collected from 1997 to 1999.
+The maps approved in 2000 are out of date.
+The data used to draw the 2000 floodplain maps was collected from 1997 to 1999.
 Since then, flood risks have changed due to urban growth, natural forces such as changes in climate, and storm water projects to improve drainage and temporarily hold some floodwater.

 In addition, the new maps are more accurate.
 They use updated information about land use and development.
 And technology has improved since the existing maps were created.
 To precisely depict our community's terrain, LIDAR

 was used to gather data for the new maps.
 LIDAR is similar to radar and SONAR but uses laser pulses to show detailed contours of the earth's surface.
 That helps us figure out where floodwater is likely to flow.

 Accurate information about flood risk inside and outside of the SFHA is important for both property owners and local officials to take appropriate action to protect lives and property from flooding.